angular/vscode-ng-language-service/DEVELOPER.md

 This repository uses the [NPM distribution](https://www.npmjs.com/package/clang-format) of [`clang-format`](http://clang.llvm.org/docs/ClangFormat.html) to format source code.

-Code is automatically formatted by running `yarn format`.
+Code is automatically formatted by running `pnpm format`.
 You can also set up your IDE to format files on each save.

 ### VS Code